Proven Strategies to Inhibit Mold Growth on Pallets

 Given the range of environmental conditions that a pallet supplier can encounter, it is prudent to review your application with a provider and perform testing.
 The effectiveness of chemical applications can range from a few weeks to as much as 90 days, depending on the situation.

-Again, there are a number of products on the market for drying wooden pallets.
-These include heavy-duty fans and specially created vents which can dry the product to below 20 percent moisture – the magic number as far as mold deterrent is concerned.
+Other strategies include the use of heavy-duty fans and specially created vents which can dry the product to below 20 percent moisture – the magic number as far as mold deterrent is concerned.

 Other approaches include: